Our history

-Socialist Appeal and the International Marxist Tendency (IMT) have a long heritage and history, going back many decades to the traditions of Marx, Engels, Lenin, Trotsky, and Ted Grant.
-Socialist Appeal is the continuation of the Militant Tendency, which was founded by Ted Grant in 1964 to provide a Marxist voice for workers and youth in the Labour movement.
-The Militant Tendency later spead worldwide to create the largest international revolutionary organisation since Trotsky's Left Opposition, and in Britain the Militant played a leading role in various struggles throughout the 1970s and '80s, including the fighting campagins led by the city councilors in Liverpool and the national Anti-Poll Tax campaign against the policies of the Thatcher government.
+The Militant Tendency later spead worldwide to create the largest international revolutionary organisation since Trotsky's Left Opposition, and in Britain the Militant played a leading role in various struggles throughout the 1970s and '80s, including the fighting campaigns led by the city councilors in Liverpool and the national Anti-Poll Tax campaign against the policies of the Thatcher government.

 The sections below provide a range of articles that give a thorough background to the history of Socialist Appeal and the IMT.